N2 (South Africa): Garden Route

 Just west of Mossel Bay, the N2 again becomes a divided freeway, and remains one as far as the intersection with the N9/N12 just outside George.
 From there, it travels across Kaaiman's Pass to Wilderness and on to Knysna and Plettenberg Bay.
 After Plettenberg Bay, a section of the road is tolled as the Tsitsikamma Toll Route, primarily because of the Bloukrans Bridge (crossing the Bloukrans River).
-An alternative route used to run through Nature's Valley but this was closed in 2007 after flood damage.
+An alternative route (part of the R102) used to run through Nature's Valley but this was closed in November 2007 after flood damage.
 The Bloukrans Bridge marks the border with the Eastern Cape.

 Eastern Cape

+Sunshine Coast Road

 After crossing the Bloukrans Bridge, the N2 becomes the Sunshine Coast Road, passing through the Southern edge of the Tsitsikamma Nature Reserve, and regains freeway status between Nompumelelo and Witsiebos.
-It runs eastward as a 2-lane single carriageway highway, bypassing the resort towns of Jeffreys Bay and St. Francis Bay, as well as the town of Humansdorp.
-The bridges along the intersections of the regional roads with the N2 have widened decks, which indicate the ambitions of future dualling of the entire stretch of the N2 between Nompumelelo and Colchester.
-It becomes a 4-lane dual carriageway freeway at the Van Stadens Bridge, which marks its entrance into the Nelson Mandela Bay Municipality, the third-largest metropolis along the N2.
+It runs eastward as a two-lane single carriageway highway, bypassing the resort towns of Jeffreys Bay and St. Francis Bay, as well as the town of Humansdorp.
+It becomes a four-lane dual carriageway freeway at the Van Stadens Bridge, which marks its entrance into the Nelson Mandela Bay Municipality.
 It proceeds eastwards to the city of Gqeberha (formerly Port Elizabeth).

 Nelson Mandela Bay

-After the Van Stadens Bridge, the N2 meets the R102, which provides an alternative route to KwaNobuhle and Kariega (formerly Uitenhage) via the R334.
-It then enters Gqeberha as a 4-lane dual carriageway freeway.
+After the Van Stadens Bridge, the N2 meets the R102, which provides access to KwaNobuhle and Kariega (formerly Uitenhage) via the R334.
+It then enters Gqeberha as a four-lane dual carriageway freeway.
 It runs eastward past the suburbs of Kabega Park and Tulbargh before making a north-easterly turn just after the R102 Kragga Kamma Road/Cape Road intersection in More Grove.
 It then bypasses the suburbs of Newton Park and Korsten before meeting the R75 at the Commercial Road Intersection, with the R75 linking to the Gqeberha city centre in the south and to Kariega and Graaff-Reinet in the north.

-It then passes through northern Sidwell, intersecting Kempston Drive (which links with the New Brighton and KwaZakhele suburbs in the north), and the M4 Settlers Way Highway (which links the N2 with the CBD and Chief Dawid Stuurman International Airport in the south and the industrial areas of Deal Party in the north).
-The N2 then leaves the city of Gqeberha running northwards toward Colchester, adjacent to the Indian Ocean, first passing across the estuarine area of the Swartkops River before meeting the R335 (which provides access to Motherwell) and bypassing the Coega Special Economic Zone (SEZ), with a major intersection with Neptune Road linking the harbour with the N2.
-It loses freeway status after the R334 Addo South Gate intersection, and becomes a 2-lane single-carriageway highway after Colchester.
+It then passes through northern Sidwell, intersecting the M8 Kempston Drive (which links with the New Brighton and KwaZakhele suburbs in the north), and the M4 Settlers Way Highway (which links the N2 with the CBD and Chief Dawid Stuurman International Airport in the south and the industrial areas of Deal Party in the north).
+The N2 then leaves the city of Gqeberha running northwards towards Colchester, adjacent to the Indian Ocean, first passing across the estuarine area of the Swartkops River before passing through Bluewater Bay.
+After Bluewater Bay, it meets the R335 (which provides access to Motherwell) and bypasses the Coega Special Economic Zone (SEZ), with a major intersection with Neptune Road linking the harbour with the N2.
+It loses freeway status after the R334 Addo South Gate intersection, and becomes a two-lane single-carriageway highway after passing through Colchester.